1st Year

 Feeding Time Is a Special Time to Build Love and Trust

-Hold your baby so he can see your face when you feed him.
-Feed him with breast milk or fortified infant formula.
-Do not feed him solid food yet.
+Hold your baby so they can see your face when you feed them.
+Only feed your baby breast milk or fortified infant formula.
+Do not feed them solid food yet.

 Your baby’s digestive system is not ready to handle foods other than breast milk or infant formula.
-His tongue and swallowing skills won’t develop enough for solid foods until he is about 4 months old.
+Their tongue and swallowing skills won’t develop enough for solid foods until they are about 4 months old.

 Night feedings don’t last forever.
 Babies will usually sleep through the middle of the night feeding by the time they weigh about 11 pounds.